HaydenDev3/Dribble/README.md

 # Discord-API-Handler
-This project is commited for people to movve away from Discord.js and start using this handler which is in the works.
+This project is commited for people to move away from Discord.js and start using this handler which is in the works.

 ## Credits & Contributing
-1. You can contribute to this project by messaging Unbreakablenight#0001 on Discord which he could help you contrtibute to this stunning project.
+1. You can contribute to this project by messaging Unbreakablenight#0001 on Discord which should help you contribute to this stunning project.
-2. Contributers & Developers:
+2. Contributors & Developers:
  - Unbreakablenight#0001 (Hayden).